 If your child would like the chance to have their work exhibited, they are asked to submit their artwork (and their copyright in it) to YEAA, along with a minimum entry donation of £2.50 per child, as their contribution to raise money for Cancer Research UK.

 Judges will select this year’s prize-winners and you will be notified if your child has won a prize, or their picture has been selected for the exhibition.
-The exhibition will be held at the John Gibbins Gallery in Woodbridge from Friday 23rd – Sunday 25th June.
+The exhibition will be held at the John Gibbins Gallery (upstairs in The Longshed) in Woodbridge from Friday 19 to Sunday 21 June 2026.

 Entry Details

-- Every child entering can submit one piece of artwork following the theme “Broadening Horizons” (and transfers their copyright).
+- Every child entering can submit one piece of artwork following the theme ‘Discovery’ (and transfers their copyright).

 LABELLING: